rossprogram/rossprogram.github.io/arrival/asia/index.md

 (using black ink), have it signed by your parent or guardian, scan the signed document, and email the resulting PDF to us at <info@rossmathasia.org> .
-That form asks for some of your health history, current medications, food restrictions, and emergency contacts (typically, parents' phone numbers).
+That form asks about your health history, current medications, food restrictions, and emergency contacts (typically, parents' phone numbers).
-One purpose for this document is to provide information to doctors who might treat you for injuries or illnesses during your time here.

 <hr><br>
 Do you have suggestions for improving this web page?<br>